GiotisK/All-in-One-Drive-Public/README.md

 * Since dropbox will use refresh tokens starting in September, the refresh token logic must be implemented in the dropbox handler aswell.
 From dropbox: _On September 30th, 2021, the Dropbox OAuth flow will no longer return new long-lived access tokens.
 It will instead return short-lived access tokens, and optionally return refresh tokens.
 Existing tokens are not impacted._
 * Huge refactors in the client side of the project
 * Some refactors in the server side
+* Tests
+* Comments in difficult-to-understand pieces of code